arvat/mamaliga/README.md

 # Ketroy

 Is an ancient romanian word that means a big solid rock.
-This project is an easy to use tool for BDD.
+This project is an easy to use tool for Web scrapping.